jezzaayt/UpdateInsight/readme.md

 ## Future Enhancements -- To Consider

 - **Dynamic Content Update**: Automatic updates at regular intervals, eliminating the need to manually click a button every few hours.

+- **Hide Button**: Rather than completely removing it from the area, hide it from view while allowing it to be shown again in the future if needed

+- **Version History**: Storage of all changes including the date and text each.

+- **Downloadability File Export**: Consider the possibility of adding a feature to download each item's data from the JSON into a CSV or JSON file for use in other software